Back to sources -- the role of losses and coherence in super-resolution imaging revisited: Losses in imaging systems

-In order to use quantum estimation theory tools, we should change the description of our classical problem, such that normalized electric field $E(x)$ becomes wave function $\psi(x)$ (as in e.g. \cite{hradil2019quantum}).
-Such a description is complete when no correlations between subsequent photons are present.
-Let's consider the time of observation in which the object emits a photon with a probability $p_\textrm{em} \ll 1$.
-The probability of emission of two photons is negligible, and subsequent emissions are independent.
-The quantum state of light in the plane (III) is
+In order to describe the image formation process using a quantum terminology, one should interpret the normalized distribution of the electric field $E(x)$ as a photon wave function $\psi(x)$ (as in e.g. \cite{hradil2019quantum}).
+Such a description is complete when no correlations between subsequent photons are present, which will be assumed in this paper.
+Let us consider the time of observation in which the object emits a photon with a probability $p_\textrm{em} \ll 1$, and the probability of emission of two or more photons is negligible.
+The quantum state of light emitted by a fully coherent object placed in plane (I) is then